securefederatedai/openfl/openfl-tutorials/interactive_api/MXNet_landmarks/README.md

 # MXNet Facial Keypoints Detection tutorial
+---
+**Note:**

-***Note: Please pay attention that this task uses the dataset from Kaggle.
-To get the dataset you will need a Kaggle account and accept "Facial Keypoints Detection" competition rules.***
+Please pay attention that this task uses the dataset from Kaggle.
+To get the dataset you will need a Kaggle account and accept "Facial Keypoints Detection" competition rules.

+---

 This tutorial shows how to use any other framework, different from already supported PyTorch and TensorFlow, together with OpenFl.